 The 1947 Taft-Hartley Act allows state governments to determine whether workers can be forced to join a union, or pay union dues or fees, as a condition of employment.
-Right to Work laws guarantee workers can seek employment without fearing they will be required to join (or pay) a union if they are hired.
+Right-to-work laws guarantee workers can seek employment without fearing they will be required to join or pay dues to a union if they are hired.

-Americans have shown overwhelming support for Right to Work measures.
-In a 2014 Gallup poll, 71 percent of respondents said they would support such a law if given the opportunity.
-The poll also found that 82 percent of Americans agreed that “no American should be required to join any private organization, like a labor union, against his will.”
+Americans have shown overwhelming support for right-to-work measures.
+In a 2014 Gallup poll, 71% of respondents said they would support such a law if given the opportunity.
+The poll also found that 82% of Americans agreed that “no American should be required to join any private organization, like a labor union, against his will.”

-Many state leaders believe Right to Work laws could be a key to jumpstarting economic growth in the wake of the recession.
-Economic growth in Right to Work states often outpaces growth in states where workers are forced to join a union or pay a fee to organized labor as a condition of employment.
-For example, the Bureau of Labor Statistics reports private sector employment grew 5.2 percent faster (2003-2013) in Right to Work states than in their non-Right to Work counterparts.
-Additionally, the Department of Commerce reports real gross domestic product growth in manufacturing increased 11.8 percent faster (2002- 2012) in Right to Work states than in non-Right to Work states.
-While some say these economic gains come at the expense of workers’ wages, Department of Commerce data shows per capita disposable personal income in 2013 (adjusted for cost of living) was higher in Right to Work states than the national average, as well as higher than non-Right to Work states.
+Many state leaders believe right-to-work laws could be a key to jumpstarting economic growth in the wake of the recession.
+Economic growth in right-to-work states often outpaces growth in states where workers are forced to join a union or pay a fee to organized labor as a condition of employment.
+For example, the U.S. Bureau of Labor Statistics reports private sector employment grew 5.2% faster between 2003 and 2013 in right-to-work states than in their non-right-to-work counterparts.
+Additionally, the U.S. Department of Commerce reports real gross domestic product growth in manufacturing increased 11.8% faster from 2002 to 2012 in right-to-work states than in non-right-to-work states.
+While some say these economic gains come at the expense of workers’ wages, Department of Commerce data show per-capita disposable personal income in 2013 (adjusted for cost of living) was higher in right-to-work states than the national average, as well as higher than non-right-to-work states.